willidad/wk-charts/tasks.md

 Implemented: a9bc925 Patterns for pie, range area charts
 Implemented: 5bf50bc Box Chart
 Implemented: 06b52be explicit styling for all charts, support for gradients, masks, and SVG element supported style properties.
+Implemented: separate left / right padding for all bar and column charts to allow flexible positioning of multiple layouts.

 Open
 ----